 After dinner my father would sit in his chair and recite from The Collected Works of Robert Service and transport us to the snow-covered wilderness of the Yukon.
 He laughed heartily as he read his two favourite poems: The Shooting of Dan McGrew (featuring a lady that’s known as Lou!) and The Cremation of Sam McGee

-Solstices and equinoxes fall in March, June, September and December, some on the 20th or maybe the 21st or perhaps the 22nd or possibly the 23rd.
+Solstices and equinoxes fall in March, June, September and December, some on the 20th or maybe the 21st or perhaps the 22nd or possibly even the 23rd.
 Who could possibly keep track of them, and which date referred specifically to which event?
-Old Moores Almanac was stocked in Speer’s shop at Christmastime,but possibly not in time to alert us to the exact time of the winter solstice.
-And then, by the time we needed to consult it for other celestial events it was lost,probably having been thrown away when the first prediction of ten feet of snow that would close all schools for the month of January never materialized.
-So on ‘one of these days’ we marked these wonderful events in Donegal.
-On, or around about the correct dates.
+Old Moore’s Almanac was stocked in Speer’s shop at Christmastime and brought home.
+As it contained dates and predictions for the upcoming year, it didn’t help with the exact time of the winter solstice for the current year.
+And then, by the time we needed to consult it for other celestial events it was lost, probably having been thrown away in disgust when the first prediction of ten feet of snow that would close all schools for the month of January never materialized.
+So, on ‘one of these days’ we marked these wonderful events in Donegal.
+On, or around about, the correct dates.

-My Dad’s birth certificate here before me states that he was born on December 22,1921.
-The 1921 Winter Solstice occurred on December 22 1921 at 7 minutes past 9 am.
+Dad’s birth certificate here before me, states that he was born on December 22,1921.
+The 1921 Winter Solstice occurred on December 22 at 7 minutes past 9 am.
 I often wonder if in fact he may have been born just at that time, just right at the solstice?
 Again, we will never know.

-At the Winter Solstice here in Ireland, weather permitting, at the astonishing Newgrange in the Boyne Valley, County Meath, Ireland, the shafts of solstice sunrise will light up the chamber of this passage tomb to mark the turning of the year.
-Across the island there are ancient groups of standing stones that are aligned to capture the rays of light from the winter solstice sun, so this was a very significant time of year.
-How nice to think that my Dad was born on ‘one of these days’, at such a significant time in 1921 .
+At the winter solstice here in Ireland (weather permitting), at the astonishing Newgrange Stone Age Passage Tomb in the Boyne Valley, County Meath, the shafts of solstice sunrise will light up the chamber to mark the turning of the year.
+Across this island, there are ancient groups of standing stones aligned to capture the rays of light from the winter solstice sun, so this event has been of significance for thousands and thousands of years.
+How nice to think that Dad was born on ‘one of these days’, at such a significant time in 1921.

-Happy Solstice to you all, and Happy Birthday to my Dad!
+Happy Solstice to you all, and Happy Birthday to Dad!